srajgopalan/solace-ci-cd-demo/README.md

 - One or more Client Usernames within the message-vpn
 - One or more Queues within the message-vpn, with topic subscriptions on these queues

+__NOTE:__

-__NOTE:__ The current version of this sample does not support the externalization of all the configuration properties.
+- The current version of this sample does not support the externalization of all the configuration properties.
 Only some properties are specified in the configuration files, and more properties can be added along with appropriate changes to your ansible playbook, depending on your environment.
+- The sample currently does not have the feature to remove any message-vpns, when they are removed from the configuration file, and this operation will have to be performed manually.

 ### Running the Demo: